 In 2011, the National Institutes of Health awarded a five-year, $6 million grant to the KU Alzheimer's Disease Center (KU ADC), putting it among an elite group of 29 institutions that have been nationally designated as Alzheimer's Disease Center by the NIH's National Institute on Aging (NIA).
 Read the news release.
-The KU ADC has a Research Division and a separate Memory Clinic Clinic
+The KU ADC has a Research Division and a separate Memory Care Clinic

 Learn more about us by clicking on the "+" signs below.

 What does an Alzheimer's Disease Center (ADC) offer?

 A medical clinic visit is otherwise known as an outpatient clinic visit.
 During a medical clinic visit, a clinician is able to help with a diagnosis, prescribe medications as well as order tests and procedures.

 Is there a charge for a medical clinic visit?

 Yes, there is a charge and the costs for medical clinic visits may vary.